 Professor Radhika Coomaraswamy was the Special Rapporteur on Violence Against Women and until recently the U.N.
 Under Secretary-General and Special Representative of the Secretary General for Children and Armed Conflict.
 Ms. Coomaraswamy began her career as a constitutional lawyer and has written two books on the constitutional process in her native Sri Lanka and on the role of the Judiciary in plural societies.
 She was also Chairperson of the Sri Lankan Human Rights Commission from 2003-2006.

 Since the 1980s, Professor Coomaraswamy has been a strong voice for women's international human rights and has written extensively on the subject while serving as the Special Rapporteur on Violence Against Women.
-Her annual reports covered thematic issues, and her country visits to look at comfort women in Japan, or women trafficked in Nepal and Poland, or women victims of domestic violence and rape in Brazil and South Africa and women in US prisons, explore the actual impact of international norms in specific contexts.
+Her annual reports covered thematic issues, and her country visits - to look at comfort women in Japan, women trafficked in Nepal and Poland, women victims of domestic violence and rape in Brazil and South Africa and women in US prisons - explore the actual impact of international norms in specific contexts.
 Since 2006 as the Special Representative on Children and Armed Conflict, Professor Coomaraswamy has been in charge of preparing the annual report of the Secretary general on Children and Armed Conflict.
 As a result she has developed an expertise on the protection of civilians, especially children in the context of armed conflict.
+She has also visited conflict areas throughout the world from Afghanistan, Democratic Republic of Congo, Somalia, Burundi, Cote d'Ivoire, Myanmar, Israel and Palestine and Southern Thailand, advocating for the rights of children and meeting with state and non state actors to protect children from grave violations.
 Professor Coomaraswamy has won many awards including the International Law award of the American Bar Association.

 Ms. Coomaraswamy received her B.A. from Yale, her J.D. from Columbia, and her LL.M. from Harvard.